 South Korea Shares Tipped To Open In The Green

-(RTTNews) - Ahead of Friday's holiday for Independence Day, the South Korea stock market had turned lower - one session after ending the two-day slide in which it had stumbled more than 40 points or 1.7 percent.
-The KOSPI now rests just above the 2,640-point plateau and now it's expected to open to the upside on Monday.
+(RTTNews) - The South Korea stock market on Thursday ended the two-day slide in which it had slumped more than 30 points or 1.1 percent.
+The KOSPI now rests just beneath the 2,650-point plateau and it may add to its winnings on Friday.

-The global forecast for the Asian markets is upbeat, with support expected from the technology and oil companies.
+The global forecast for the Asian markets is upbeat on growing optimism over the outlook for interest rates.
 The European and U.S. markets were up and the Asian bourses figure to open in similar fashion.

-The KOSPI finished modestly lower on Thursday following losses from the technology and chemical companies, while the financials and automobile producers offered support.
+The KOSPI finished slightly higher on Thursday following mixed performances from the financial shares, technology stocks and chemical companies.

-Among the actives, Shinhan Financial strengthened 1.52 percent, while KB Financial jumped 1.93 percent, Hana Financial rallied 1.80 percent, Samsung Electronics rose 0.27 percent, Samsung SDI declined 1.18 percent, LG Electronics shed 0.42 percent, SK Hynix retreated 1.14 percent, Naver plunged 4.41 percent, LG Chem stumbled 1.48 percent, Lotte Chemical tanked 3.70 percent, S-Oil improved 0.79 percent, SK Innovation skidded 1.06 percent, POSCO dropped 1.37 percent, SK Telecom added 0.38 percent, KEPCO gained 1.22 percent, Hyundai Mobis perked 0.21 percent, Hyundai Motor accelerated 1.01 percent and Kia Motors surged 5.78 percent.
+Among the actives, Shinhan Financial shed 0.44 percent, while KB Financial spiked 2.01 percent, Hana Financial collected 1.01 percent, Samsung Electronics dropped 0.96 percent, Samsung SDI skyrocketed 13.03 percent, LG Electronics perked 0.21 percent, SK Hynix strengthened 1.23 percent, Naver lost 0.42 percent, LG Chem rallied 1.33 percent, Lotte Chemical declined 0.81 percent, S-Oil stumbled 0.95 percent, SK Innovation soared 2.68 percent, POSCO improved 0.80 percent, SK Telecom eased 0.19 percent, KEPCO tumbled 1.83 percent, Hyundai Mobis slid 0.39 percent, Hyundai Motor fell 0.40 percent and Kia Motors was down 0.71 percent.

-The lead from Wall Street is positive as the major averages opened flat on Friday but accelerated as the day progressed, sending the NASDAQ and S&P to record closing highs.
+The lead from Wall Street is positive as the major averages opened higher on Thursday and remained solidly in the green throughout the session, with the S&P and NASDAQ hitting fresh closing highs.

 Werbung